 Level 2: Modified Operations with Approved Exceptions

-- This plan must designate no more than three lab members as essential staff.
+- A Level 2 research operations plan must designate no more than three lab members as essential staff, unless adequate justification can be provided and social distancing can be maintained.

 - This plan must outline procedures (e.g., rotations, driving separate vehicles, etc.) to ensure social distancing.